aws-samples/eks-workshop/content/intermediate/241_pixie/using_pixie/run_script.md

 draft: false
 ---

-Pixie comes with many [pre-built PxL scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts).

-These scripts are executed by the Pixie platform using the web-based Live UI, CLI or API.

-Let's use Pixie's Live UI to run a script.
+Let's use Pixie's Live UI to run a built-in PxL script.

 ### Run a PxL Script